TurniXXD/meowio/README.md

   - Maybe it is just a design thing, but it was strange to me, that even though it is single user blog there was author specified in every article
   - There was __log in__ button on articles route in figma, but this route is protected in swagger, so I assumed that user can't view articles without signing in

+- I really don't like to rush things, and I want to be sure about what I am doing.
+I was hoping that I could do more, but I didn't have the time.
+- I believe that this project shows some of my abilities, and I am excited about your code review

 ## Project roadmap

 1. Visualize project in whimsical